workflowr/workflowr/README.md

     * Creates a website to present your research results
     * Documents how to host your website for free via [GitHub Pages][]
     * Creates links to past versions of results

+To see a workflowr website in action, see this [video demonstration][video].

 For related tools, see [r-project-workflows][].

 ## Quick start